sergiomasellis/cerebro/README.md

 ## Features
 - **Universal Support**: Works with Bitbucket, GitHub, and any Git repository.
-- **Taxonomy-Based Docs**: Generates a structured suite of Markdown files (e.g., `100-architecture-overview.md`, `900-ci-cd-pipeline.md`) rather than a single monolith.
+- **Taxonomy-Based Docs**: Generates a structured suite of MkDocs for Material-compatible Markdown files (e.g., `100-architecture-overview.md`, `900-ci-cd-pipeline.md`) rather than a single monolith.
 - **Adaptive Planning**: intelligently decides which documents are needed based on the repository's content.
 - **Deep Analysis**:
   - **Architecture & Diagrams**: Infers architecture and generates C4/Sequence/ER diagrams using Mermaid.js.